Interviews

 Lightbulb moment

-For various personal reasons, such as being forced to go freelance with little warning from my then-current job, a double tax bill due to an error and a wife that had a baby-sized cyst removed from her stomach, this didn’t quite work out as I’d have liked for now – I didn’t do things right.
+For various personal reasons, such as being forced to go freelance with little warning from my then-current job, a double tax bill due to an error, and a wife who had a baby-sized cyst removed from her stomach, this didn’t quite work out as I’d have liked for now - I didn’t do things right.

 It forced me to look internally and work out better ways to do things.
 Who was it who said every challenge is an opportunity?

 This was the lightbulb moment where I realised that my career is my business.
-Knowing my niche and how to promote that.
-This thinking change has propelled me forward more in 6 months than the previous 6 years.
+Knowing my niche and how to promote it.
+This thinking change has propelled me forward more in 6 months than in the previous 6 years.

 Useful advice